Your dog has bad breath? (What you can do about it)

 Coconut oil

-The healthy Coconut oil offers a great way to get rid of your pet's mouth odor.
-Coconut oil works antibacterial and has a pleasant fragrance.
+The healthy Coconut oil offers a good way to eliminate your pet's mouth odor.
+Coconut oil has an antibacterial effect and a pleasant scent.
 Your dog will like it too.

 Simply mix the coconut oil into the dog food or use it as an aid when brushing teeth.
 There are also products that contain extra coconut oil.